 - What are the subjects of Civil Services?
 Preparation for the examination should start two years in advance.

-What students should note is that … it is appropriate to choose a good school that has the best teachers and is closest to the residence.
-There is no need for parents to explore schools beyond their financial level just under the name of Civils Foundation.
+Parents need not explore schools beyond their financial level just under the name of Civils Foundation.
 Above all, a student must have a good professional degree.
-This is not an obstacle to the goal of the Civils.
+This is not an obstacle to Civils’ goal.

 What is a better foundation?